-Later on this week, I’ll have a furniture makeover for you using this Mersman side table as my subject.
+Up next, I have a furniture makeover for you using this Mersman side table as my subject.
 It’s time to get some bling on!
+See the after HERE.

 WAIT!!
 Don’t forget to check out these awesome makeovers by my Trash to Treasure friends!